FloridaPlayers/Documents/Constitution.md

 3. To plan and produce one workshop with assistance from the assistant artistic director

-The Assistant Web Manager is a position appointed by application by the Web Manager with approval by the executive committee and the Web Management team.
+The Assistant Web Manager is a position appointed by application by the Web Manager with approval by the Executive Board and the Web Management team.